TAPIAR7/PL-PYTHON/README.md

 # PL-PYTHON
-This repo is to saved all python related content.
+This repo is to save all python related content.